Overview

 You have 14 days from being notified of the refusal to use IPSA Online to request such a review.
 [2.5]

-For more information, visit Requesting a claim review and Action a credit note.
+For more information, visit Requesting a claim review and Request for repayment .

 Using IPSA Online